Peharge/p-terminal/README.md

 This is a school project created purely for practice purposes – there is no professional or commercial intention behind it.
+This project is no longer being developed, as the school project has ended.
+Additional repositories containing images and web assistants (instructions) have now been set to private – sorry for the inconvenience!
+The latest and final version is PP-Terminal 8.3.1.14 (09.08.2025)

 <p align="center">
  <img width="350" src="./icons/p-term-icon-3.png" alt="p-terminal"/>